 We give an overview of getting your business registered in our blog post “Best Free Step to Help Your Website Search Engine Ranking”.

 Let’s review all the information you can publish on your Google Business Listing.

 When you claim your listing, you should fill in as many details as you can.
 This would include your business name, address, phone number, email address, website, hours (if appropriate), a summary of services, and more.

-Don’t just claim your listing and forget about.
+Don’t just claim your listing and forget about it.
 Take full advantage of all the new features and special sections of information you can add about your business.

-Under the INFO tab you can update your business name, category, service area, hours, phone number, website, appointment URL, list of services, attributes, business description, opening date, and add photos.
+Under the INFO tab, you can update your business name, category, service area, hours, phone number, website, appointment URL, list of services, attributes, business description, and opening date, and add photos.